AbimbolaBukola/DSA-CAPSTONE-PROJECT/README.md

 ### Tools Used

-- Power Bi Transform Data Queries (for data Cleaning )
+- Power BI Transform Data Queries (for data Cleaning )
--  Power Bi Data Preview Column quality, column distribution ( For Data integrity and distinct value)
+-  Power BI Data Preview Column quality, column distribution ( For Data integrity and distinct value)
--  Dax Functions ( for New measures )
+-  Dax Functions ( for New Measures)
-- Power BI (for Data Visualization)
+- Power BI (for Data Visualisation)
 ### Data Cleaning and Preparation

 In the initial phase of the Data Cleaning and preparation, the following actions were performed: